 Question: Where can I go to get passport photos made in the Harrison County area?

-Answer: Passport photos can be taken at several places in the area such as Walgreens, UPS Store and Wal-Mart in Corydon.
+Answer: Passport photos can be taken at several places in the area such as Walgreens, and Wal-Mart in Corydon.
 Check your local phone book for other locations that provide this service.
 Passport Photos must follow the size dimensions and content requirements established by the U.S. State Department.

 Question: Where can I get a certified copy of my birth certificate?